Andrew Vaughn Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- The Phillies have a 5.48 team ERA that ranks 27th across all MLB pitching staffs.
+- The Phillies have a 5.28 team ERA that ranks 26th across all league pitching staffs.

-- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Wheeler makes the start for the Phillies, his fourth of the season.
-He is 0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched.
+- The Phillies will send Walker (1-1) to the mound to make his fourth start of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Miami Marlins, when he went six innings, allowing one earned run while giving up three hits.
+- In his last appearance on Friday, the righty tossed six innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.

-- In three games this season, the 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 30-year-old has a 4.20 ERA and 8.4 strikeouts per nine innings in three games this season, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.